Organic Articles: Pertaining to Protestants

 "Ostensibly these dealt with the policing arrangements referred to in Article 1, but in practice they went much further.
 Government approbation was required before papal pronunciations could be published, councils convoked, new parishes established and chapels set up.
 A uniform catechism was introduced, church weddings could not precede the civil ceremony, cathedral chapters were reduced to merely ceremonial function and the powers of papal delegates were severely circumscribed.
-Any breach of the articles was treated as a criminal offence and was referred to the Council of State. ...
+Any breach of the articles was treated as a criminal offence and was referred to the Council of State....
 Although it was not specifically referred to in the Organic Articles, the creation of a Ministry of Cults in 1801 reinforced a drive towards government oversight of ecclesiastical matters."

 Reactions and controversies

 The Organic Articles read as a list of solutions to past problems in France, such as clerical abuses and sectarian altercations, and was also concerned by the Catholic Church to be a subtle attempt by the State to gain further control of the Church.
 Napoleon sought to allow the right amount of Catholicism, but not a large amount, in order to prevent further rebellion from the Protestants, therefore issuing of the Organic Articles was considered to be a fault in French Catholicism.
-Although it restricted specific religious practices in France, it partially allowed other religious freedoms yet still remained in favor of the State.
+Although it restricted specific religious practices in France, it partially allowed other religious freedoms yet still remained in favour of the State.
 A limited or regulated amount of worship was given, or simply enough to pray for the Republic.
 Minor issues were addressed in the Articles, but peace between theological controversies was not achieved.

 The Concordat was presented to Pope Pius VII for a signature of approval, along with Napoleon’s attachment of the Organic Articles, which somewhat abates parts of the Concordat.
 The Pope protested against the Organic Articles, saying he had no knowledge of Napoleon's attachment at the time of the agreement, but the protest was in vain.
 Finally, Pius was humiliated and defeated by the publishing of the Articles.
 This raised more difficulties for the Pope than solved them.

 Though Pius' disapproval was disregarded by Napoleon, many of the Articles eventually became a dead letter.
 The obscurities of many of them were later shown to be irrelevant, and the need to enforce the laws was unnecessary.

-In 1905, the French law was issued declaring the separation of Church and State in France.
+In 1905, the French law was issued declaring the separation of church and state in France.
 This abolished the Organic Articles along with the Concordat of 1801.
-However, in the departments of Alsace and Moselle, in 1905 not part of France, the organic articles remain in power (Cf. Local law in Alsace-Moselle).
+However, in the departments of Alsace and Moselle, in 1905 not part of France, the organic articles remain in power (see local law in Alsace-Moselle).